HyperBrain/serverless-vscode/README.md

 In order to install an extension you need to open the extension palette and search for serverless-vscode.
 You can then install it.

-### Alpha version

-This is currently an alpha version, that integrates only a subset of possible commands.
-See the GitHub repository for remaining planned features for the final version.
-You're encouraged to test the version and create additional feature requests.

 **Currently the extension only supports Serverless projects with Serverless installed locally!**

 That means, that Serverless must be a development dependency of the project itself.
 A subsequent